 The structure of the Company's Own Funds comprises share capital, a regulatory approved capital contribution and reconciliation reserve (including retained earnings).
 The capital management policy focuses on ensuring that there is sufficient capital at all times to meet the regulatory solvency requirements.
 The Company's Solvency Capital Requirement ("SCR") is calculated using the Solvency II Standard Formula.
-As outlined in Table EX1 below, using this methodology, the Company's SCR is calculated to be $\leq 15,350$ (2021 $\leq 19,860$).
-The SCR decreased mainly as a result of a reduction in counterparty default risk, the run off of the non-life portfolio and falling liability valuations as a result of yield curve movements, impacting the lapse and longevity SCR and payment of a dividend of $\leq 6,500$ to the parent company.
+As outlined in Table EX1 below, using this methodology, the Company's SCR is calculated to be €11,415 (2022 €15,350).
+The SCR decreased mainly as a result of the run off of the non-life portfolio, a reduction in operational risk and reductions in both the market concentration and currency risks and the funds available to meet the SCR decreased mainly as a result of the payment of a dividend of €9,680 (2022 €6,500) to the parent company.